CIS120 Linux Fundamentals by Scott Shaper

 cd ~

-# List files in your Documents folder
+# List files in your playground chapter4 folder (setup directory)

-ls ~/Documents
+ls ~/playground/chapter4

-# Copy a file to your Downloads
+# Copy a file to your home directory (e.g. copy file1.txt to home)

-# Check another user's home directory
+# Check another user's home directory (if you have permission)

 echo ~username